Online Learning with Abstention: Stochastic setting

 We seek graphs $G_t$ that admit $\GSUB$ as a subgraph.
-By Proposition~\ref{prop:subset}, in general, augmenting $\GSUB$ with more edges is not safe since it can lead to the estimation bias problem pointed out in Section~\ref{subsec:bias}.
-Instead, we will show how some edges can be added with high probability, based on past observations.
+We will show how certain types of edges can be safely added to $\GSUB$ based on past observations.
 This leads to a new algorithm, \UCBGT\ (\UCB\ with estimated time-varying graph), whose pseudocode is given in Algorithm~\ref{alg:ucbtype1}.

 As illustrated by Figure~\ref{f:aaa}, the key idea of \UCBGT\ is to augment $\GSUB$ with edges from $\xi_j$ to $\xi_i$ where the subset property $\set{x \colon r_j(x) \leq 0} \subseteq \set{x \colon r_i(x) \leq 0}$ may not hold, but where the implication $(r_j(x) \leq 0 \Rightarrow r_i(x) \leq 0)$ holds with high probability over the choice of $x \in \cX$, that is, the region $\set{x \colon r_j(x) \leq 0 \wedge r_i(x) > 0}$ admits low probability.
 Of course, adding such an edge $\xi_j \rightarrow \xi_i$ can cause the estimation bias of Section~\ref{subsec:bias}.
 But, if we restrict ourselves to cases where $p_{j,i} = \Pr[r_j(x) \leq 0 \wedge r_i(x) > 0]$ is upper bounded by some carefully chosen quantity that changes over rounds, the effect of this bias will be limited. \ignore{ Now, if $\Pr[r_i(x) \leq 0 \wedge r_j(x) > 0] > 0$ and we add edge $\xi_i \rightarrow \xi_j$, then the empirical estimates of the experts may be affected by the bias problem described in Section~\ref{subsec:bias}.
 However, if we only add this edge when $\Pr[r_i(x) \leq 0 \wedge r_j(x) > 0]$ is upper bounded by some carefully chosen quantity that changes over rounds, the effect of this bias on the incurred regret will be limited. } In reverse, as illustrated in Figure~\ref{f:aaa}, the resulting feedback graph can be substantially more beneficial since it may have many more edges than $\GSUB$, hence leading to more frequent updates of the experts' losses and more favorable regret guarantees.
-This benefit is further corroborated by experimental results (Section \ref{sec:experiments}).
+This benefit is further corroborated by our experimental results (Section \ref{sec:experiments}).